 Crops for Horses

-Florida is home to over 500,000 horses, and in our climate, they can be fed on pasture forage almost year-round.
-When planning your pasture, consider the horse’s digestive system; it is simpler and more sensitive than cattle’s.
+Florida is home to over 500,000 horses, and in our climate, they can be fed on pastures and forage crops nearly year-round.
+When planning your pasture, consider the horse’s digestive system, which is simpler and more sensitive than cattle’s.
 Grazing forages need to be higher quality and less fibrous.
-It is possible for horses to receive the majority of their feed from pastures, but this requires careful planning and production of forage crops.
+Although horses can receive the majority of their feed from pastures, this requires careful planning and production of forage crops.

 Pastures serve dual roles for horses: an area for exercise and a source of high quality forage.
 Your choice of forage will depend on the purpose of the pasture.
 Higher nutrition forages will require more management than those that simply provide cover.

-Horses not receiving supplemental feed will eat about 1 ½-2 ½ percent of their body weight of forage per day.
+Horses not receiving supplemental feed will eat about 1.5%–2.5% of their body weight of forage per day.
 Even on good quality pasture and hay, ensure your horses receive adequate fiber as well as vitamins and minerals.

 Pastures can be grown in almost all Florida locations.
 Variations in climate and soil will favor some forage crops over others.
 Soil amendments can overcome fertility and pH issues.
 Be sure to consider soil drainage of the site in choosing your crop.
 The climate of your location will also determine what cold tolerance your forage must have for winter grazing.

 The amount of land required for each horse depends upon:

 - The type and productivity of the pasture crop

 - The size and age of the horse

 - The amount of grain and supplement feed